atillatan/Enterprise-Angular-Project/README.md

 - **Internationalization:** By default, Angular uses the locale en-US, which is English as spoken in the United States of America, if you want to use another locale you can use `LOCALE_ID`

-- **Application Loading Animation:** SPA application always use loading animation for the first visit.
+- **Application Loading Animation:** SPA applications always use loading animation for the first visit.

 - **Page Load Animation:** Using page routing animation is a common approach for SPA.
 The purpose of animation  related UX  concerns